ConfettiFX/The-Forge-Blog/workflow_defines_the_product.md

 #### It takes 3 days to build the shaders from scratch.

 Using node-based material editors, right 😃 ?
-In the absolute most cases long shader builds are caused by node-based material editor workflows.
+In most cases long shader builds are caused by node-based material editor workflows.

 Following our own advice, we have to suggest an alternative authoring workflow that does not generate 100k shaders.